-The Board of Directors is committed to maintaining high standards of safety, performance and corporate governance for Alara Resources Limited (Company or Alara) and the entities it controls (Group or Alara Group).
+The Board of Directors is committed to maintaining high standards of safety, performance and corporate governance for Alara Resources Limited (Company or Alara) and the entities it controls (Consolidated Entity).
 Good corporate governance is about having a set of core values and behaviours that underpin the Group's activities and ensure transparency, fair dealing and protection of the interests of stakeholders - including shareholders, personnel, suppliers and communities in which the Group operates.